 By now, you’ve probably heard how a moderate consumption of red wine is good for the heart, but the benefits don’t stop there.
 Why?
 Well, it’s not the alcohol content.
 It actually a powerful compound in red grapes and other dark-colored produce.
 You see, grapes and their seeds are rich in polyphenols.
 Check out the video below.

 5 Amazing Benefits of Red Wine

 Moderate consumption of red wine — one 5-ounce glass per day for women, and two glasses per day for men — can be good for more than just heart health.
 Red wine is rich with a polyphenol called resveratrol, which has numerous health benefits.
-But don’t just take my word for it, check out these five proven specific benefits:
+Check out these five proven specific benefits:

 1) Resveratrol is believed to promote cellular proliferation (kind of like cell growth) and stop apoptosis (cell death).
-It’s been linked to stopping enzymes that cause inflammation, meaning red wine can reduce inflammation!
 1,2

 3) It’s also been linked to anti-aging effects.
 Resveratrol is believed to stop cell death, which could help slow the body’s appearance of aging, especially in the skin.
 4,5 Progeline is another great anti-aging choice.